DaniilGurski/u03-compatibility-quiz/src/docs/GAME_MECHANICS.md

 ## Get ready

-A semi static HTML section with dynamic content that tells the player's whos turn it is.
+A semi static HTML section with dynamic content that tells the player whose turn it is.

 ## Question